 - 1. Promote a safe, orderly and stimulating school environment, supporting active teaching and learning for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex. - 2.
 Maintain confidentiality in accordance with federal and state law. - 3.
 Develop and recommend a budget that provides programs and activities that support achievement of the goals of the code of conduct. - 4.
-Collaborate with student, teacher, administrator, and parent organizations, school safety personnel and other school personnel to develop a code of conduct that clearly defines expectations for the conduct of students, district personnel and visitors on school property and at school functions. - 5.
-Adopt and review at least annually the district's code of conduct to evaluate the code's effectiveness and the fairness and consistency of its implementation. - 6.
+Collaborate with student, teacher, administrator, and parent organizations, school safety personnel and other school personnel to develop a code of conduct that clearly defines expectations for the conduct of students, district personnel and visitors on school property and at school functions.

+- 5. Adopt and review at least annually the district's code of conduct to evaluate the code's effectiveness and the fairness and consistency of its implementation. - 6.
 Lead by example by conducting Board meetings in a professional, respectful, courteous manner. - 7.
 Address issues of harassment or any situation that threatens the emotional or physical health or safety of any student, school employee, or any person who is lawfully on school property or at a school function. - 8.
 Address personal biases that may prevent equal treatment of all students and staff - 9.
 To promote a trauma-informed approach to addressing student behavior by supporting professional development, providing a safe school environment, encouraging the forming of trusting relationships with students, allowing for student choice and autonomy, and encouraging student skill-building and competence. - 10.
 To be open to active participation in resolving conflicts through a restorative process

-5300.25 STUDENT DRESS CODE

-The goal of the student dress code is to allow students to dress in a manner which allows them to express themselves and maintain a conducive learning environment.
-The dress code has been revised to eliminate gender-specific terms to respect their individuality.
+5300.25 Student Dress Code

 All students are expected to give proper attention to personal cleanliness and to dress appropriately for school and at school functions.
-Students and their parents have the primary responsibility for acceptable student dress and appearance, ensuring dress is safe and appropriate.
+Students and their parents have the primary responsibility for acceptable student dress and appearance, ensuring dress is safe and appropriate, and does not disrupt or interfere with the educational process.
 Teachers and all other district personnel should exemplify and reinforce acceptable student dress and help students develop an understanding of appropriate appearance in the school setting.
-When addressing dress code issues, it is expected that it will be done privately, professionally and in a supportive manner.
-Students in grades Pre-K to fifth (5th) grade should not be addressed.
-Instead, the parent must be called.